kaveenkumar/Speech_Recognition_and_Emotion_Detection_in_English_and_German/README.md

 2) Choose the language: English or German
 3) Browse for the wav file if file upload chosen
 4) Browse for the model and supporting files directory: Models/english or Models/german from
-5) Click on 'Start speaking' for microphone or 'Transcrive wav' for file upload
+5) Click on 'Start speaking' for microphone or 'Transcribe wav' for file upload

 The GUI tool performs transcription on long wav files.
 It takes in a wav file of sample rate 16KHz of any duration, then uses the WebRTC Voice Activity Detector (VAD) to split it into smaller chunks and finally save a consolidated transcript in the source audio directory.